williamwutq/wannasleep/README.md

     version   Show version information
 Common Options:
-    -h, --help       Show this help message and exit -m, --message    Specify the description for the todo item (used with 'add' and 'edit' commands) -t, --tags       Comma-separated list of tags for the todo item -u, --huid       Specify the HUID of the todo item to operate on -d, --deadline   Specify the deadline for the todo item in HUID format For detailed help on a specific command, run: todo <command> --help
+    -h, --help       Show this help message and exit -v, --version    Show version information and exit -d, --deadline   Specify the deadline for the todo item in HUID format -m, --message    Specify the description for the todo item (used with 'add' and 'edit' commands) -t, --tags       Comma-separated list of tags for the todo item -u, --huid       Specify the HUID of the todo item to operate on Short option grouping:
+    Most single-letter options can be grouped together.
+For example, -as is equivalent to -a -s.
+    When no command is specified, the supported options are -h/--help and -v/--version, and option grouping between them is allowed (e.g., -vh is equivalent to -v -h).
+For detailed help on a specific command, run: todo <command> --help
 ```